SkygearIO/features/features/285-design-webhooks/events.md

 - `user`: the user object after the operation

 **NOTE**
-- This user object may not be updated for consecutive events; even if the operation does not actually modify the user state, this event would be generated.
+- The event would be generated unconditionally whenever a mutating operation is used; for example, disabling an already disabled user would still generate this event.

 ## Sample Web-hook Event